favesther/machine-learning/database/Data Engineer/Self-Intro.md

 What can I do for this position to not only meet your expectation but also exceed it?

-To speak from high level, I compile data and help create insightful tools to reduce loss for the business.
-And from a lower level, I use some efficient data processing tools such as structured streaming, delta live table to build data pipeline and

 Xinyi has more than two years of hands-on data analysis and engineering experience.
 At T-Mobile, she builds ETL pipelines with structured streaming, delta lake, and delta live table.
 She showed acute insights and great perception during data processing.
 While she was building a new framework, she incorporates production data rather than following the in-design guidelines, successfully optimized an aged problem in the existed system.
 Thanks to her excel in reverse engineering to find solutions to the issues.